rdkcentral/epon-manager/BUILDING.md

-# Building EPON Manager with Autotools
+# Building EPON Manager for RDK

+## Overview

+EPON Manager is built as part of the RDK build system using BitBake/Yocto.
+This document describes local development builds using autotools.

 ## Prerequisites